ZhongHua Mandarin Immersion

 Cultivating a genuine love for the language

 On top of developing a life-long competence and interest in the language, our programme aims to develop an appreciation of the Chinese culture, as well as to nurture globally-focused and culturally competent children.
 Cultural immersion is, therefore, a critical part of our ZhongHua Mandarin Immersion and includes elements such as calligraphy, Chinese performing arts and inquiry projects on Chinese traditions, to name a few.
-Through Chinese holiday camps and Mandarin after-school clubs, children also engage in the language in a fun and engaging manner.

 75% Inquiry-based activities (Inquire-Think-Learn Curriculum)